 Graduates of the Conservation and Restoration Ecology, Environmental Conservation and Reclamation, and Environmental Protection Technology programs at Lakeland College are eligible to receive 60 credit units of transfer credit upon transfer into the Environmental Sciences or Soil Science Fields of Specialization in the Bachelor of Science in Agriculture degree.
 Similar block transfer credit to the Resource Science specialization of the Bachelor of Science in Renewable Resource Management is also available.

-Graduates of the Integrated Resource Management Program, Forest Ecosystem Technology, and Resource Environmental Law will receive advanced standing of 57 to 60 credit units, corresponding to third year standing, into the College of Agriculture and Bioresources Bachelor of Science in Agriculture program, majoring in Environmental Science or Soil Science; or to the Bachelor of Science in Renewable Resource Management (Resource Science) program.
+Graduates of the Integrated Resource Management program, the Forest Ecosystem Technology program, or the Resource and Environment Law program will receive advanced standing of 60 credit units towards the Bachelor of Science in Renewable Resource Management (Resource Science) program.